xloem/transformers/README.md

 There is also an [alternative](https://gist.github.com/finetuneanon/7dd417a31338a63f219a49702e0550db) version of the conversion script that can run on colab within the regualr 12GB of RAM.

 GPT-J 6B is quite sensitive to repetition penalty.
 While gpt-neo can easily handle penalty values of 2 and above, this model starts generating strange text at about 1.3 repetition penalty.

+You can also just write a config.json file and put that and m.pt and b*.pt into a folder to load using GPTNeoForCausalLM.from_pretrained.

 ---